Planning a visit and have questions? Please feel free to contact us.

 Adrienne loves encouraging families to live out their faith at home, in big and small ways.

 Adrienne has worshipped at Mattis Avenue for the last 20+ years.
-She is a graduate of Greenville College and worked in the financial planning industry for 10 years, most recently as a Certified Financial Planner.
-In 2010 she felt a new calling from the Lord and made a career shift to serving in ministry.
-She is wife to Chad, and mother of two jr. high students.
-They keep her smiling and on her knees for wisdom!
+She is a graduate of Greenville College and also works as a Certified Financial Planner.
+In 2010 she felt a new calling from the Lord, pursuing more formal service in ministry.
+She is wife to Chad, and mother of two teenage daughters.
+They keep her smiling, driving, and on her knees for wisdom!
 She really enjoys serving the Lord and our church family in new and creative ways.

 Minister of Music and Worship